AJLosey/trivia-database/README.md

   ## Description
   Endless Trivia is an application made for trivia enthusiasts who are looking for a challenge, students looking to study a specific topic and people who like to pass time with quizzes.

-  When visiting the site, users can sign up and login, reset their password, and view their history of previously played quizzes.
-Users can also participate in the Question of the Day, browse quizzes by category, and create their own quizzes!
+  When visiting the site, users can sign up and login, participate in the Question of the Day, and browse quizzes by category!

   ## Deployment